-The SFC has suspended Mr Cho Wing Yiu David for six months from 25 May to 24 November 2006 for breaching the Money Laundering: Revised Guidance Notes (Anti-Money Laundering Guidelines), the Securities and Futures (Financial Resources) Rules (FRR) and Code of Conduct and lack of internal controls while acting as a responsible officer for Hooray Securities Limited (Notes 1, 2 and 3).
+The SFC has suspended Mr Luk Kam Yuen Perry for five months from 17 July 2006 to 16 December 2006 for breaching the Anti-Money Laundering Guidelines, the Securities and Futures (Financial Resources) Rules (FRR) and Code of Conduct, and lack of internal controls while acting as a responsible officer for Hooray Securities Limited.
+The suspension is the result of a settlement between the SFC and Luk (Notes 1, 2 and 3).